How to Claim PCP Commission Back in 2026

 The FCA Redress Scheme explained

-On 30 March 2026, the FCA published Policy Statement PS26/3: the Motor Finance Consumer Redress Scheme.
+On 30th March 2026, the FCA published Policy Statement PS26/3: the Motor Finance Consumer Redress Scheme.
 This is not a proposal or a review.
 It is a confirmed, mandatory scheme.
 Lenders are legally required to assess affected agreements and pay compensation where consumers were treated unfairly.

 The key figures from PS26/3:

-• The scheme covers two time periods:
+The scheme covers two time periods.

-Scheme 2: Agreements from 1 April 2014 to 1 November 2024.
-The implementation period ends 30 June 2026.
-This is the larger of the two schemes and covers the majority of affected agreements.
+Scheme 2 covers agreements from 1st April 2014 to 1st November 2024.
+The implementation period ends 30th June 2026.

 How to check if you qualify

-You may be eligible for compensation if your lender or broker did not adequately inform you about at least one of these three arrangements:
+You may be eligible for compensation if your lender or broker did not adequately inform you about at least one of these three arrangements.

+1. A Discretionary Commission Arrangement (DCA).
 The broker could adjust the interest rate you paid to earn a higher commission.
 If you were not told this was possible, you may have a claim.

+2. High commission.
 The commission amounted to at least 39% of the total cost of credit AND at least 10% of the loan amount.
 Even without a DCA, undisclosed commission at these levels triggers eligibility.

 You only need one of these three to qualify.
 Most consumers will fall under the DCA category, because discretionary commission was the most widespread practice.